-James Hardie’s ColorPlus® Technology offers a beautiful array of warm, cool and neutral colors, engineered to last, and designed to compliment your home and your landscape.
+James Hardie’s ColorPlus® Technology offers a beautiful array of warm, cool, and neutral colors, engineered to last, and designed to complement your home and your landscape.

 In general, we find that most clients do honestly love the factory colors offered by James Hardie, but there are occasions where a client may want a very specific color that just isn’t available through James Hardie.

 When the color you want for your Hardie siding isn’t available

 The obvious solution is to paint it, but before jumping on that train, it’s important to understand a few things about this product beforehand.

 Hardie fiber cement siding is an excellent product but has different properties than typical cedar siding.
 Fiber cement has a higher PH value (more alkaline), which means it can be very tough on the paint that covers it.
 So you need to use a paint that’s engineered to work with masonry products.

 The best way to paint Hardie siding is to do it in a controlled environment before it’s installed on your home.
 This is what James Hardie does at the factory and you can have this professionally done for you too.

 The key advantages of machine painting Hardie Board prior to installation:

 - All sides of the Hardie Board are painted (even the edges) and therefore the entire board is completely sealed.
 (Although Hardie Board comes from the factory without the back of the board primed, according to James Hardie’s support department, they say you can prime and paint the entire board.)